-In the bankruptcy survey of the Panel Study of Income Dynamics, the most common reason that households gave for filing for bankruptcy was "high debt/misuse of credit cards"-33 percent gave this as their primary reason for filing.
-Similarly, all of the empirical models of the bankruptcy filing decision have found that consumers are more likely to file if they have higher debt.
-Using cross-section household data, Do mowitz and Sartain (1999) found that households are more likely to file as their credit card and medical debt levels increase.
-Using a panel dataset of credit card accounts, Gross and Souleles (2002) similarly found that cardholders are more likely to file as their credit card debt increases.
-In Fay et al.'s (2003) model of bankruptcy filings, households were more likely to file as their financial gain from filing increases-where the financial gain from filing mainly depends on how much debt would be discharged in bankruptcy.
-Since both the Gross and Souleles and Fay et al. studies include dummy variables for each year, their results suggest that debt is not acting as a proxy for some other factor affecting bankruptcy filings that increases over time, but is itself an important explanation for the increase in filings.
+In the Panel Study of Income Dynamics' survey question asking why households file for bankruptcy, 43 percent of bankruptcy filers gave 'high debt/misuse of credit cards" as the ir primary or secondary reason for filing-higher than any other explanation.
+Similarly, all of the empirical models of the bank ruptcy filing decision have found that consumers are more likely to file if they have higher consumer debt.
+Using cross-section household data, Domowitz and Sartain (1999) found that households are more likely to file as their credit card and medical debt levels increase.
+Using a panel dataset of credit card accounts, Gross and Souleles (2002) also found that cardholders are more likely to file as their credit card debt increases.
+In Fay et al.'s (2003) model of bankruptcy filings, households were found to be more likely to file as their financial gain from filing increases--where the financial gain from filing mainly depends on how much debt is discharged in bankruptcy.
+Since both the Gross and Souleles and Fay et al. studies include time dummies, their results suggest that debt is an important factor in explaining both who files for bankruptcy at any particular point in time and why bankruptcy filings have increased over time.

 International comparisons also suggest a connection between credit card debt and bankruptcy filings.
-Ellis (1998) uses the comparison between the United States and Canada to argue for the importance of credit card debt in explaining the increase in bankruptcy filings.
-General credit cards were first issued in 1966 in the United States. and in 1968 in Canada.
+Ellis (1998) uses the comparison between the United States and Canada to argue for the importance of the credit card debt in explaining the increase in bankruptcy filings.
+General credit cards were first issued in 1966 in the U.S. and in 1968 in Canada.
 In Canada, both credit card debt and bankruptcy filings increased rapidly starting in 1969.
 But in the United States, usury laws in a number of states limited the maximum interest rates that lenders could charge on loans, which held down their willingness to issue credit cards.
-U.S. bankruptcy filings remained constant throughout the 1970s.
-In 1978, however, the U.S. Supreme Court effectively abolished state usury laws in the Marquette decision and, after that, both credit card debt and bankruptcy filings increased rapidly in the United States.
-Mann (2006) documents a similarly close relationship between credit card debt and bankruptcy filings in Australia, Japan, and the United Kingdom.
+The result was that bankruptcy filings remained constant throughout the 1970s.
+But in 1978, the U.S. Supreme Court effectively abolished state usury laws in the Marquette decision5 and, after that, both credit card debt and bankruptcy filings increased rapidly in the U.S.6 Mann (2006) documents a similarly close relationship between credit card debt and bankruptcy filings in Australia, Japan, and the United Kingdom.

 Livshits et al. (2006) use calibration techniques to examine various explanations for the increase in bankruptcy filings since the early 1980s.
-They find that only the large increase in credit card debt combined with a reduction in the punishment for bankruptcy can explain the increase in bankruptcy filings since the early 1980s.
+They find that only the large increase in credit card debt combined with a reduction in the level of the bankruptcy punishment can explain the increase in bankruptcy filings since the early 1980s.